foobara/foobara/DECISION_LOG.md

     * [What would have been an ideal license?](#what-would-have-been-an-ideal-license)
   * [Conclusion](#conclusion)
 <!-- TOC -->

+# 2025-11-02 Decide on a meaning for a value with an atomic association-depth

+## Problem

+There is currently inconsistency in various places around what it means to be a value with an atomic association depth.
+This mostly works, regardless, because in the monorepo (this repo), the interpretation includes more loaded data than the interpretation in dependent repos (in particular typescript-remote-command-generator.)

+Even in typescript-remote-command-generator, though, there is now inconsistencies that are resulting in some bugs in the new castJsonResult function that is generated.
+It is interpretting it as entities are loaded if they are not past a model.

+Both systems get the obvious scenarios correct, namely, aggregate association-depth really only has one reasonable interpretation (every entity record in the entire tree is loaded) and values of types that have no reachable entities have identical aggregate and atomic association-depth representations.

+The remaining interpretations vary as follows, though:

+1. In foobara.git (this repo) we interpret being an atomically-loaded value to mean that once we've hit an entity in the tree ov values starting at the value in question, we load that entity record but all records reachable from that first-encountered entity are not loaded.
+2. In typescript-remote-command-generator.git,
+   a.
+In older code paths, if the type of the value in question is an entity, we load it and only it.
+      All other reachable entity values in all other circumstances are unloaded.
+   b.
+A few recently-added code paths instead mimic, or try to mimic, the foobara.git interpretation.
+      They maintain a flag that indicates if we are past the first model in the structure or not.
+      This differs from the other generators in the project that follow 2.a. but also differs from foobara.git in that crossing a model switches to primary keys, not just crossing an entity.

+### Pros of the foobara.git interpretation

+1. You get more data in cases where you're very likely to want that data.
+For example, what if we wanted an array of users from the backend.
+The foobara.git approach would give something like `[{id: 123, name: "Fumiko", year_of_birth: 2019}]` but the alternative would give `[123]`.
+I suspect more-often-than-not this isn't what would be desired.

+### Cons of the foobara.git interpretation

+1. On the flipside of the above pro, it could be that we receive a non-entity model or data structure with lots of very large entity records deeper within it but with no way to declare them as not-to-be-loaded.
+2. It can be a little more complicated to implement, for example, in typescript-remote-command-generator.git, we have a ModelAtomGenerator.
+It uses UnloadedEntityGenerator for any entity values that are reachable from it.
+   But if we wanted to implement the foobara.git interpretation, how do we know if we want the UnloadedEntityGenerator or the EntityAtomGenerator?
+To know this, we would need to know if we are past the first entity. it's possible we can figure this out by traversing #parent and checking each if it's an entity.
+This makes me nervous because it's more complexity to an already complex design as well as not sure if it will work.
+If we always have the type_declaration as the relevant manifest it *should* work but I'm not sure I want to test that and couple to it.

+## Decision

+For now, let's converge on the typescript-remote-command-generator.git interpretation (the old/existing one, that if the type is an entity, we will load it, otherwise all reachable entities will be unloaded.)

+## Rationale

+1. Going with the load-load-the-first-entity-encountered-but-nothing-deeper approach (probably) requires one of several somewhat non-trivial changes to the typescript-remote-command-generator project generator to support it due to its design:
+   a.
+This allows the atomic concept to serve as the least-loading-possible where needed
+      (although there still wouldn't be a way to just get a primary key that answers a question.)
+   b.
+This does not require introducing a type of generator that represents being atomic past/before the
+      first entity.
+   c.
+Nor figuring out a way to pass extra state to the generators to let them know where they are
+   d.
+Nor having to dig upwards through the parents of the relevant manifest to figure this out.
+   Whereas foobara.git technically would require no changes, except performance improvements by not unnecessarily loading records that won't be used by the typescript remote commands.
+2. Entities/Persistence should probably be extracted from this monorepo so we can promote commands/connectors/other types as a lightweight 1.0.0 version while allowing entities/persistence to develop and reach
+   1.0.0 quality at its own pace along the way.
+So perfecting these concepts might not be worth prioritizing.
+   So going with the simplest option that will work is probably wise.

 # 2024-12-08 Create a DetachedEntity type, import Entity as immutable DetachedEntity